Skin Food

 Skin Food is a South Korean skincare and cosmetics manufacturer and retailer, headquartered in Seoul.

 Company

 Its headquarters is located in the DaeRyung Scecho Tower in Seocho-dong, Seocho-gu.

-It has 895 stores throughout Korea and 5000 stores worldwide, located in shopping districts, hypermarkets, shopping malls and residential areas and two outlets in Seoul's main shopping district.

-The company is one of the biggest cosmetic conglomerates in Asia, rivaling Amore Pacific and LG Chem, with its CEO Yun-Ho Cho reporting the highest income in Korea within his age group, with the estimated net worth of $5 billion.
-Due to Yun-Ho Cho's refusal against media exposure, there is little known about his personal life.

 In August 2012, as part of Lotte Department Store's expansion programme into China, Skin Food was featured in a replica of Myeong-dong in its new store in Tianjin, along with Missha and The Face Shop.

 Skin Food has seen increase in sales from foreign visitors and have opened outlets outside South Korea such as Taiwan, Philippines, China, Indonesia, Malaysia, Singapore, Japan and Hong Kong in Asia and many others in Europe and the Americas.
-Korean actors and actresses such as Shin Won-ho, Lee Jong-suk, Kang Tae-oh, Im Si-wan, Ryu Jun-yeol, Sung Yu-ri, Lee Min-jung, Ha Yeon-soo, Kim Yoo-jung, Shin Eun-soo and Brazilian singer Stephanie Garden were featured in Skin Food Korea commercials.
+Korean actors and actresses such as Shin Won-ho, Lee Jong-suk, Kang Tae-oh, Yim Si-wan, Ryu Jun-yeol, Sung Yu-ri, Lee Min-jung, Ha Yeon-soo, Kim You-jung, Shin Eun-soo and Brazilian singer Stephanie Garden were featured in Skin Food Korea commercials.

-In the fall of 2018, the company has struggled following the Chinese revenge on the THAAD establishment in Korea.
-100% of the company stocks has not been publicized and is owned by the Cho Family since 1957.